 All you ever wanted or need to know about Valiant Roamers including all the instructions!
 Lesson plans the lot here.
 Well worth the visit.

 You can no longer just throw away that old computer.
 There are now laws about how you can get rid of old equipment.
-WEEE stands for Waste from Electrical and Electronic Equipment and their website tells you what you need to know.
+WEEE stands for Waste from Electrical and Electronic Equipment and the Environment Agency tells you what you need to know.

 bullet1.gif (148 bytes) BT Education Programme vmstar.gif (1122 bytes)